What is an environmental audit?

 ISO 19011:2012 Guidelines for auditing management systems provides information regarding the choice of Environmental Auditor.
 Environmental Auditors should have personal attributes, such as ethics, open-mindedness, perceptiveness and tact.
 They should understand audit principles, procedures and techniques, as well as having gained experience through conducting audits.
 They should know the subject matter they are auditing against and how this applies to different organisations.

 When seeking an external Auditor consideration could be given to the skills outlined above.
-Exemplar Global Environmental Auditors have completed training (5 days) and have met a minimum certification standard.
-Depending on the auditing requirements consideration could be given to determining whether the Auditor needs to be certified by additional organisations (e.g. EPA appointed Environmental Auditors).
+Depending on the auditing requirements consideration could be given to determining whether the Auditor needs to be certified by additional organisations (e.g. EPA appointed Environmental Auditors and Exemplar Global).